hybridcattt/hybridcattt.com/pages/mentorship.md

 You'll sleep tight knowing that your tech is in safe hands.

-[Send me a quick email](mailto:hello@hybridcattt.com?subject=Marina,%20let's%20collaborate!) if you'd like me to help you take your company to the next level 🚀
+[Send me a quick email](mailto:hello@hybridcattt.com?subject=Marina,%20let's%20collaborate!) if you'd like me to help you take your team to the next level.

 ## 🌏 Career coaching package

 You can book a career coaching package with me.
-I will review your profile and code from the point of view of a hiring company.
+I will review your profile and code from the POV of a hiring company.

 You'll get actionable advice on what to improve in your profile and code to make it more attractive to employers.
 I will also give you tips on going through interviews and on searching for jobs abroad.